Duchess of York Sarah Ferguson has been issued a formal apology following reports she was set to write a ‘tell-all’ book on the royals.

 Sarah, who is the mother to Princess Eugenie and Princess Beatrice, re-posted the admission from the publication onto her own Instagram account.

-It’s been an incredibly busy few weeks for Sarah, as her youngest daughter Princess Eugenie of York married Jack Brooksbank last Friday.
+It’s been an incredibly busy year for Sarah, as her youngest daughter Princess Eugenie of York married Jack Brooksbank in October 2018.

 Sarah was married into the royal family for ten years, throughout her relationship with Prince Andrew.